checkout/frames-android/README.md

 ```

 You can then continue the payment flow with this `token` by passing into a field name as `cvv` in the payment request.
-Note: SDK is not allowing tokenisation for empty CVV (CVV length is 0)

 ## Migrating
 3DS and GooglePay processing remain unaffected so using them should still work the same.